 Another factor affecting antibody as a diagnostic aid is the horses’ prior history.
 If a horse is naïve (the first infection) the antibody titer will be low and get higher as the infection continues.
 An experienced horse, this is usually an older animal, develops a higher titer in a shorter period of time.
 Antibody is detected by day 17 after infection.
 These observations were statistically significant in randomized, controlled, masked studies (using horses).
 We also know, and have discussed, that treatment (with triazine drugs) will delay an antibody response, again observed in randomized, controlled, masked studies.
 It takes very little drug to delay an antibody response, the serum levels are posted on our archived web page.
 We suspect that other antiprotozoal drugs have the same quelling effect on antibody (but not clinical signs) but the data has not been published.
 These confounding factors (an animals exposure and treatment history) change our diagnostic decision tree.
-We posted the graphic on our continuing education page; you can follow along by viewing the EPM decision tree.

 Of course our diagnostic job is easier if the horse starts with an antibody titer (on our test >8).
 If we see a response to treatment we just like to look for antibody again in 6-8 weeks to make sure the levels are <2 (on our test).
 If we get a partial--or no response to treatment we look to inflammatory disease or seek other causes of the clinical signs.
 A young horse (<2 would be a candidate for neck radiographs while an old horse would be a candidate for vitamin E treatment for equine motor neuron disease).
 The expertise of the field veterinarian is important here.